mvolkmann/blog/src/prolog.md

 ## Naming Conventions

-Terms that begin with a lowercase letter represent objects or relationships.
+Atoms are sequences of letters, numbers, and underscores that begin with a lowercase letter.
+They can also be any text enclosed in single quotes (allows spaces).
+There are also the following special atoms:
+`;`, `!`, `[]`, and `{}`.

-Terms that begin with an uppercase letter represent variables.
+Variables are also sequences of letters, numbers, and underscores, but they begin with an uppercase letter.

-TODO: Summarize valid names for predicates, atoms, and variables.
+Predicate names are atoms.

 An underscore represents an anonymous variable.
 These can be used as arguments to predicates